alessandromigliore/InteractiveClassicalArt/Evaluation.md

 ### 2.1 Required software ![stars3](/images/stars3.jpg)

 It is required to use your smartphone and use the Telegram application with a personal account in order to access the museum bot.
-The user may decide not to use an application that would require to be downloaded only for visiting the museum, while Telegram in most cases is already present on the smartphone.
+The users may decide to don't use an application that would require to be downloaded only for visiting the museum, while Telegram in most cases is already present on their smartphones.

 ### 2.2 Performance ![stars4](/images/stars5.jpg)